 It is further recommended to run MySQL in “strict mode” to prevent corrupt or truncated data and to guarantee data integrity.

-As of Contao 4.9, the install tool shows a warning if the database server is not running in strict mode.
+since 4.9 The install tool now shows a warning if the database server is not running in strict mode.

 To enable it, add the following to your my.cnf